John E. Blaha: STS-43

+STS-58

+STS-58 was a shuttle mission utilizing the Columbia.
+The shuttle launched on October 18, 1993, from Launch Complex 39B.
+Blaha served as the commander for this mission, marking his fourth journey to space.
+The mission's emphasis was on biomedical studies under the Spacelab Life Sciences (SLS-2) program.
+This program involved a comprehensive set of experiments to study the physiological effects of prolonged spaceflight.
+With a duration of 14 days, 0 hours, 12 minutes, and 32 seconds, STS-58 became the longest mission of the Space Shuttle program.
+The Columbia completed its mission by landing on November 1, 1993, at 15:05:42 UTC at the Edwards Air Force Base, touching down on Runway 22.

+Mir

 Blaha began Russian language training in August 1994 at the Defense Language Institute in Monterey, California, and commenced an intensive training program at the Gagarin Cosmonaut Training Center, Star City, Russia in January 1995.
 He launched on STS-79 on September 16, 1996.
 After docking he transferred to the Mir Space Station.
 Assigned as a Board Engineer 2, he spent the following 4 months with the Mir 22 Cosmonaut crew conducting material science, fluid science, and life science research.
 Blaha returned to Earth aboard STS-81 on January 22, 1997.

-Blaha was not permitted to vote in the November 1996 election, because his mission on Mir began before ballots were finalized, and lasted beyond Election Day.
-In 1997, Texas amended its election statutes to permit voting from outer space, as a result of his predicament.
+Blaha was not permitted to vote in the November 1996 election, because his mission on Mir began before ballots were finalized and lasted beyond Election Day.
+In 1997, Texas amended its election statutes to permit voting from space, as a result of his predicament.